pasteurlabs/tesseract-streamlit/examples/jax_fem/README.md

 This will launch a web interface for submitting inputs, running the Tesseract, and visualising the results.

+The form is populated from sensible defaults defined in `tesseract_api.py`.
+To easily provide the input parameters for the structure itself, you can upload the `bar_params.json` file in the current directory.

 ---

 ## 🖼️ Screenshots